 Minimum call-out rules on Public Holidays

 Regular minimum call-out rules apply.
 If an employer schedules an employee to work on a public holiday, the employee will receive premium pay, at 1.5 times their hourly wage, for all hours worked.
 However, if the amount of the premium pay for the hours worked is less than what the employee would have received for minimum call-out pay, the employee will be paid for three hours of work at their hourly wage.
 The employee scheduled to work on a public holiday is paid the greater amount of premium pay or minimum call-out pay.
 To be eligible for Public holiday pay the employee must work at least one day prior to the holiday.

 When there is a public holiday, overtime is payable to eligible employees after 32 hours.
 Employers are also required to have an employee’s consent to schedule them to work or be available for more than 36 hours in that week.

-Some years, a public holiday may fall on a Saturday or Sunday.
-For example Canada Day falls on a Sunday in 2018.
-If your establishment is normally open on a Sunday, Canada Day is observed on Sunday, July 1, 2018.
-If your establishment is normally closed on Sunday, Canada Day is observed on Monday, July 2, 2018.
+Sometimes a public holiday falls on a Sunday, as was the case in 2018.
+If your establishment is normally open on a Sunday, Canada Day was observed on Sunday, July 1, 2018.
+If your establishment is normally closed on a Sunday, Canada Day was observed on Monday, July 2, 2018.

-In Saskatchewan if a private sector employee wants to observe a public holiday on a different day, their employer must complete a Move a Public Holiday Permit Application Form and submit it to the Director of Employment Standards for approval.
+If a private sector employee wants to observe a public holiday on a different day, their employer must complete a Move a Public Holiday Permit Application Form and submit it to the Director of Employment Standards for approval.
 A majority of employees must also agree for the public holiday to be observed on another day.
-Please submit your application 2 weeks prior to the Public Holiday to allow for processing time.
+Applications need to be submitted 2 weeks before the Public Holiday to allow for processing time.